wp-plugins/enhanced-tooltipglossary/readme.txt

 **More About this Plug**

-You can find more information about CM Invitation Codes plug in [CreativeMinds Website](http://www.cminds.com/plugins/).
+You can find more information about CM Enhanced Tooltip Glossary at [CreativeMinds Website](http://www.cminds.com/plugins/).

-**More Plugin by CreativeMinds**
+**More Plugins by CreativeMinds**

-Current list of available plugin by CreativeMinds

 * [CM Enhanced ToolTip Glossary](http://wordpress.org/extend/plugins/enhanced-tooltipglossary/) - Parses posts for defined glossary terms and adds links to the static glossary page containing the definition and a tooltip with the definition.